sekika/kaidoku/docs/advancedhint.md

 ![]({{'/img/5-1-9.jpg' | relative_url}})

-Now naked single and hidden single are applied repeatedly until the basic logic is not available. `sp` command directly leads us to the position where advanced logic has to be used.
-You can use `i` command or `jm` command to show the image with candidates.
+Now basic logics of naked single and hidden single are applied repeatedly as long as they can be used. `sp` command directly leads us to the position where advanced logic has to be used.
+You can use `i` command or `jm` command to show the image with candidates if you want.

 - - -